 There are regular international bus services connecting Croatia with all neighbouring countries, as well as many other European countries.
 Comprehensive information on bus services between Croatia and other European countries can be found on the web site of Europe's largest regular coach network.

 There is local city bus service of Promet Split d.o.o., which operates from 5.00 until midnight.
 The fares are 10, 12, 16 and 20 HRK, depending on the distance and can be bought on board.
 The fare for 2 trips is 16 HRK if bought at the Promet Split d.o.o central ticket office (street Sukoišanska) or city offices (at most bus stops).
-Student can pre-buy a student monthly plastic token (115 HRK).
+Student can pre-buy a student monthly pass (115 HRK).
 It can be issued (the first month) at the central ticket office.
 Student has to bring photo 30 x 50 mm, passport and certificate of enrolment given at the Welcoming event.
 Further months passes can be bought at newsstand at the Faculty next to the Students Restaurant.

 A local transport map and timetable is available at: (croatian web page) chosing raspored vožnje autobusnih linija/gradski prigradski prijevoz.